Print or Export

 Table Export Options

-There are 3 variants of each export option:
+There are 3 variants of PDF table exports:

 • "Visible Data" — Exports all data currently in the table (as sorted), even if some rows are scrolled off-screen, but excludes any rows you have filtered out, or columns that you have hidden.